Our Verdict

 What Other Snowshoes Should You Consider?

-If you're looking to stay in the budget-friendly realm but want an easier-to-operate binding, the Tubbs Wilderness is amazing.
-It's much quieter than the Evo Trail and offers a similar level of traction.
-If money is no object, the MSR Lightning Ascent and Atlas Range-MTN are some of our highest performers.
-The Range-MTN has a very comfortable binding that you can adjust with one hand.
-If you plan to tackle particularly icy terrain, the TSL Symbioz Elite is the shoe for you.
+If you're looking to stay in the budget-friendly realm but want an easier-to-operate binding, the Tubbs Wilderness is a user-friendly option with heel lifts.
+If money is no object or you hike in technical terrain, the MSR Lightning Ascent and Atlas Range-MTN are some of our highest performers for mountaineering.
+If you tackle icy terrain or want one of the most walkable shoes on the market, the TSL Symbioz Hyperflex Elite balances natural stride and top-of-the-line traction.